 Though he only made one appearance at the tournament - in the semi-final win over England - Kehrer has since become a regular starter, and even wore the captain's armband in recent qualifying wins over Kosovo, Azerbaijan and Israel, with skipper Jonathan Tah out injured.
 Germany currently top their group as they bid to reach the 2019 edition of the U-21 Euro, for which Kehrer will still be eligible.

 The arrival of Domenico Tedesco last summer has done nothing to hinder his progress - quite the opposite, in fact.
-Kehrer has been thriving under the 32-year-old coach, making a total of 20 starts out of 24 in the Bundesliga, including every minute of the first 12 games of the season.
-He recently netted his second top-flight goal, in a 2-1 win over Hoffenheim, and his assured performances have helped the Royal Blues climb to third behind Bayern Munich and Dortmund.
+Kehrer thrived under the 32-year-old tactician, making a total of 27 top-flight starts in 2017/18, including every minute of the first 12 games of the season.
+A succession of assured displays helped Schalke to a second-place finish and drew the attention of Barcelona, with Eric Abidal - who knew a thing or two about defending - singling out the youngster for praise.

-As well as boasting all the attributes required of a modern centre-back - strength, awareness and a cool head - Kehrer is remarkably versatile, having been deployed in no fewer than eight different positions in his 38 Bundesliga appearances.
+As well as boasting all the attributes required of a modern centre-back - strength, awareness and a cool head - Kehrer is remarkably versatile, having been deployed in no fewer than eight different positions in his 45 career Bundesliga appearances.
 Comfortable with both feet, he can play across the backline, in defensive midfield, or as a winger, and has even provided four assists on his forays forward.
-This season, he has won 55 per cent of his challenges and completed 88 per cent of his passes in the league.

-At just 21 years of age, he is emerging as one of the brightest talents of his generation, and it will surely only be a matter of time before he becomes the latest Royal Blue to pull on the iconic white shirt of the senior national team.
+At just 21, Kehrer is emerging as one of the brightest talents of his generation, and it will surely only be a matter of time before he becomes the latest Royal Blue to pull on the iconic white shirt of the senior national team.
 One thing's for sure - whether he's sparkling for Schalke or glittering for Germany, Kehrer is one uncut diamond you haven't heard the last of.